Trams in Luxembourg City

-The first generation of trams in Luxembourg ran from 1875 to 1964, before they were withdrawn from service and the tramways removed.
-A second generation of trams began operational service in December 2017, along a new route, completed in March 2025, that runs from Luxembourg Airport to the Cloche d'Or business district, in Gasperich, serving the new national stadium, via Pfaffenthal-Kirchberg and Luxembourg railway stations.
+The first generation of trams in Luxembourg City ran from 1875 to 1964, before they were withdrawn from service and the tramways removed.
+A second generation of trams began operational service in December 2017, along a new route, completed in March 2025, that runs from Luxembourg Airport in the north-east to the Cloche d'Or business district in Gasperich in the south, serving the new national stadium, via Howald, Pfaffenthal-Kirchberg and Luxembourg railway stations.
 Additional lines are planned for the network both within Luxembourg City, as well as extending to Strassen and Esch-sur-Alzette.
 Work has already begun on an extension of the existing Kirchberg segment, with preparatory construction starting in February 2025.

 Trams have been free of charge since 29 February 2020, when all public transport in Luxembourg (buses, trams and trains) were made free at the point of use.

 Contemporary and future usage

 T1

 The reintroduction of trams to Luxembourg's transport infrastructure began in January 2015, with the construction of a tram depot on the edge of the Grünewald Forest and the Kirchberg quarter, and the laying of the first tracks of the new Tram Line 1 (T1) in July 2016.
 Trams provided by the Spanish company CAF began trials on the first phase of the route in July 2017.

 On 10 December 2017, the first phase of the route opened with trams running from the depot, along Avenue John F. Kennedy, past the European district, the location of many EU institutions, before terminating at the Grand Duchess Charlotte Bridge.
 Here, a new funicular railway was opened on the same date allowing passengers to descend to Pfaffenthal-Kirchberg railway station for access to national and international heavy rail services running through the Pfaffenthal valley.

 The second phase opened on 27 July 2018, extending tram services across the Grand Duchess Charlotte Bridge to Place de l'Étoile in the Limpertsberg quarter.

 Opening on 13 December 2020, the third phase saw the line extend into the historical Ville Haute quarter, across the Adolphe Bridge, along the Avenue de la Liberté, before terminating at Luxembourg railway station for interchanges between national and international heavy rail services.
 Work to widen and reinforce the Adolphe Bridge, first opened in 1903, to accommodate the tramway was completed in July 2017, with a new cycle and pedestrian lane suspended beneath the existing bridge.

 The fourth phase, opening in September 2022, extended the line from the central station to Bonnevoie.

 On 7 July 2024, the fifth phase extended the line southwestwards from Bonnevoie, via Howald railway station to the business district in Cloche d'Or, Gasperich, before terminating at Luxembourg's new national stadium.

 The final phase of the route, completed on 2 March 2025, extended the line eastwards from the tram depot on the edge of Kirchberg to Senningerberg before terminating at Luxembourg Airport.

 The completed line has 24 stations connected by 16 km of tracks, with a capacity of 10,000 passengers per hour in each direction.